 This flowchart is intended to provide a general overview.
-A full explanation of the sexual misconduct complaint resolution process can be found at www.northwestern.edu/sexual-misconduct/university-policy/process.html.
+A full explanation of the sexual misconduct complaint resolution process can be found in the policy available at www.northwestern.edu/sexual-misconduct/docs/sexual_misconduct_policy.pdf.

 One or more investigators collect information from the complainant, respondent, and relevant witnesses and review all evidence collected.